Colorado Court Records

 How do Class Action Lawsuits Work in Colorado?

 In Colorado, class action lawsuits may be based on contract breach, personal injury, dangerous products, fraud, and other types of cases.
 When many people have legal claims against the same defendant, the court may certify the plaintiffs as a class.
-To pursue a class action lawsuit, the plaintiff, which is the person who files the lawsuit on behalf of the class, must ensure that the lawsuit fulfills the following requirements:
+To pursue a class action lawsuit, the plaintiff, who is the person who files the lawsuit on behalf of the class, should ensure that the lawsuit fulfills the following requirements:

 Is a Class Action Better Than a Single Party Suit?

-- The name of the person involved in the record, unless said person is a juvenile
+- The name of the record subject, unless said person is a juvenile

-Third-party sites are independent of government sources and are not sponsored by these government agencies.
-Because of this, record availability on third-party websites may vary.
+Third-party sites are managed independently of government sources and are not sponsored by these agencies.
+Consequently, some records' availability, accuracy, and/or validity may not be guaranteed.

-What Cases are Heard by Small Claims Courts in Colorado?
+What Cases Are Heard by Small Claims Courts in Colorado?

-Small claims courts in Colorado hear cases where the claim amount does not exceed $7500.
+Small claims courts in Colorado generally hear cases where the claim amount does not exceed $7500.
 Such cases may involve:

 - Funds recovery